 For the bespoke product developments, a range of qualitative and quantitative methods are being used to both inform design processes and evaluate outcomes.
 These comprised Initial qualitative interviews, the Canadian Occupational Performance Measure (COPM), Patient Specific Functional Scale (PSFS), Plus-M Test, Amp Pro, 2 Minute Walk Test (2MWT), 4 Square step test, and Timed-Up-And-Go (TUG) test, These tests and the continued input of the participants were used to inform a series of multi-stakeholder cocreation sessions which were then conducted, followed by quantitative and qualitative outcome tracking.
 A selection of these that have been used for preliminary results will be discussed here, with further technical publications to come which will report these in fuller detail.
+Following this 3 devices were fabricated using a mix of traditional and digital fabrication methods.

-Case Study 1 is reported separately.
+Case Study 1